+Figure XII

-Figure XII Action plan
+Action plan

-30. It is a four-year action plan and includes two phases: the stabilization phase, which should start immediately and finish around 2022 and the new growth phase which will start also immediately and in parallel with the stabilization phase and the results of which should appear as of 2024.

-31. The proposed actions are divided in three parallel and interconnected areas: (a) modernization of the TIR Convention; (b) efficient operations; and (c) business development.
+- 37. "The world changed and the TIR system unfortunately stayed in 1975".
+This is one comment received from focal points which it was not included in the SWOT analysis and the secretariat believes that it fully reflects the situation that the TIR system is facing today. - 38.
+The action plan proposed is a for four-years one and includes two phases: the stabilization phase, which should start immediately and finish around 2022 and the new growth phase which will start also immediately and in parallel with the stabilization phase and the results of which should appear as of 2024. - 39.
+The proposed actions are divided in three parallel and interconnected areas: - (a) modernization of the TIR Convention; - (b) efficient operations; and - (c) business development. - 40.
 The secretariat is of the opinion that these three areas touch upon all the recommendations suggested by the experts and provide a concrete and specific plan of actions to be taken.
 Recognizing the bureaucratic environment and the lengthy decision-making process of AC.2, the support and active contribution of the contracting parties should be warranted in order to ensure a rapid implementation of the proposed actions.
-Further delays in the implementation of the reforming and revitalizing actions will only lead to further decline of the number of TIR Carnets to be issued in the future.

-32. Specifically, the actions include:

-- (a) Modernization of the TIR Convention: - (i) Adoption and implementation of Annex 11;

-a.
-Prepare and adopt the technical specifications of the eTIR international system, based on the provisions of Annex 11;

-b.
-Perform pilot tests of the eTIR international system with as many national central customs systems as possible, until the moment Annex 11 comes into force, in order to ensure a smooth and rapid transition from a paper to electronic environment;
+Further delays in the implementation of the reforming and revitalizing actions will only lead to further decline of the number of TIR Carnets to be issued in the future. - 41.
+Specifically, the actions include: - (a) Modernization of the TIR Convention: - (i) Adoption and implementation of Annex 11; - a.
+Adopt the technical specifications of the eTIR international system, based on the provisions of Annex 11 and ensure that they will come into force; - b.
+Finalize the development of the eTIR international system and ensure interconnection with as many national central customs systems as possible, until the moment Annex 11 comes into force, in order to ensure a smooth and rapid transition from a paper to electronic environment;